HDM-soft/grouped_payment_receipt/README.rst

 |badge1| |badge2| |badge3|

-This module extends the functionality of Odoo’s accounting module to support the generation of a grouped PDF receipt report for payments reconciled with selected customer or vendor invoices.
-It allows users to select invoices from the same partner in the invoice tree view and generate a consolidated report detailing the associated payments.
+This module extends the functionality of Odoo’s accounting module to support the generation of a grouped PDF receipt report for selected customer or vendor payments.
+It allows users to select payments from the same partner in the payment tree view and generate a consolidated report detailing the payments, associated invoices, withholdings, and exchange rates (if applicable).

 **Table of contents**